rkos-dev/rkos-archive-20230925/README.md

 # Contributing

-Mega is an open-source Git-based monorepo platform for trunk-based development.
+rkos is a linux distro of rust programing language.
 The project relies on community contributions and aims to simplify getting started.
-To use Mega, clone the repo, install dependencies, and run tests.
+To use rkos, clone the repo, install dependencies, and run rkso-builder.
 Pick an issue, make changes, and submit a pull request for community review.

-To contribute to Mega, you should:
+To contribute to rkos, you should:

-- Familiarize yourself with the [Code of Conduct](CODE-OF-CONDUCT.md).
-Mega has a strict policy against abusive, unethical, or illegal behavior.
+- Familiarize yourself with the [Code of Conduct](CODE-OF-CONDUCT.md). rkos has a strict policy against abusive, unethical, or illegal behavior.
 - Review the [Contributing Guidelines](CONTRIBUTING.md).
-This document outlines the process for submitting bug reports, feature requests, and pull requests to Mega.
+This document outlines the process for submitting bug reports, feature requests, and pull requests to rkos.
 - Sign the [Developer Certificate of Origin](https://developercertificate.org) (DCO) by adding a `Signed-off-by` line to your commit messages.
 This certifies that you wrote or have the right to submit the code you are contributing to the project.
 - Choose an issue to work on.
 Issues labeled `good first issue` are suitable for newcomers.
 You can also look for issues marked `help wanted`.
-- Fork the Mega repository and create a branch for your changes.
+- Fork the rkos repository and create a branch for your changes.
 - Make your changes and commit them with a clear commit message.
 - Push your changes to GitHub and open a pull request.
 - Respond to any feedback on your pull request.
-The Mega maintainers will review your changes and may request modifications before merging.
+The rkos maintainers will review your changes and may request modifications before merging.
 - Once your pull request is merged, you will be listed as a contributor in the project repository and documentation.

 To comply with the requirements, contributors must include both a `Signed-off-by` line and a PGP signature in their commit messages.
 You can find more information about how to generate a PGP key [here](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification/generating-a-new-gpg-key).